What are Tanuki?

 Did you know that Pokémon is an abbreviation of Pocket Monster?
 And did you know that many of the individual characters are inspired by mythical creatures like the tanuki or bake-danuki?
 Takuni is a Pokémon creature that is based on the tanuki.
 Takuni has a green leaf on its head, a bushy tail, and racoon-like eyes.
 Whiscash is based on the Namazu, a giant catfish that causes earthquakes.

-Pokémon-inspired gifts from Bokksu Market are perfect for people who appreciate the complexity and playfulness that Japanese monsters like tanuki are known for.
+Pokémon-inspired gifts from Bokksu Boutique are perfect for people who appreciate the complexity and playfulness that Japanese monsters like tanuki are known for.
 For example, Pokemon Origami are a crafty gift to give someone in your life who enjoys the art of paper folding.

 If more socializing is your thing, The Pokémon Chopsticks Learning Game teaches chopstick skills while also providing hours of entertainment.